-Asiakastieto is a leading Finnish provider of business and consumer information services.
+Asiakastieto is one of the leading providers of digital business and consumer information services in the Nordic countries.
 Asiakastieto’s roots reach all the way back to the inception of the Finnish credit management industry when Asiakastieto’s predecessor was founded in 1905 by the largest Finnish banks, wholesalers and retail chains.

-Asiakastieto’s products and services are primarily used for risk management, decision-making and sales and marketing purposes.
+Asiakastieto’s products and services are primarily used for risk management, finance and administration, decision-making and sales and marketing purposes.
 Asiakastieto has a diversified customer base both in terms of customer concentration and industry exposure.
-Our key customer industries include banking and finance, wholesale and retail trade and expert services.
+Our key customer industries include finance and banking, wholesale and retail trade and expert services.
 Depending on the products and services, our offering is mainly used by our customers in B2B and B2C activities.

 We offer a broad selection of services that are based on our comprehensive database.
 Data is acquired from several data sources as well as through our own data gathering processes.
 Our products range from basic report extracts to sophisticated risk management solutions.